PrometheusFree: Concurrent Detection of Laser Fault Injection Attacks in Optical Neural Networks: PrometheusFree Framework

-To evaluate the impact of thermal fault injection attacks on devices, the decomposition flow is implemented to \textit{AnalogVNN}.
-The flow is as follows: (1) Model training without MZI-VMM simulation (numerical optimization of $W$ in Eq.~(\ref{eq:vmm}) only), (2) Conversion of the weights for the MZI-VMM (decomposition to $\phi$s and $\theta$s in Fig.~\ref{fig:mzi}c), and (3) Inference operation with the MZI-VMM simulator.
-In (2) and (3), this paper targets the optical VMM architecture illustrated in Fig.~\ref{fig:basearch}.
-This architecture has a set of MZI-VMM of matrix size $N$ and homodyne detectors.
-It numerically calculates MZI-VMM results $RC/N^2$ times, where $R$ and $C$ are the numbers of rows and columns of the matrix $W$ in Eq.~(\ref{eq:vmm}), respectively.
-The multiplication results are accumulated digitally to obtain the $R\times C$-size VMM result.
-The input laser and the output signals of the ADC are quantized with $A$-bit precision.
+The proposed framework converts the weight values of the target neural network into phase shift values of MZIs ($\phi$'s and $\theta$'s in Fig.~\ref{fig:mzi}).
+The simulator then obtains optical characteristics (amplitudes and phases) of output lights in each layer considering laser fault injection attacks.
+The flow of the simulation framework in Fig.~\ref{fig:overview} is as follows: (1) Model training without MZI-VMM simulation (numerical optimization of the weight matrix $W$), (2) Conversion of the weights for the MZI-VMM (decomposition to $\phi$'s and $\theta$'s in Fig.~\ref{fig:mzi}), and (3) Inference operation with the MZI-VMM simulator.
+In (2) and (3), this paper targets the optical multiplier architecture illustrated in Fig.~\ref{fig:basearch}.
+This architecture has $N_{\rm VMM}$ MZI-VMMs.
+Each MZI-VMM is composed of a set of MZI-VMM of matrix size $S_{\rm VMM}$ and homodyne detectors.
+It numerically calculates the VMM results $\lceil R/S_{\rm VMM}\rceil \cdot\lceil C/S_{\rm VMM}\rceil$ times, where $R$ and $C$ are the numbers of rows and columns of the weight matrix $W$, respectively.
+The multiplication results are accumulated digitally at the accumulation unit to obtain the $R\times C$-size VMM result.
+The strength of the input lasers and the output signals are quantized by the DAC and the ADC, respectively.
 Similarly, the signals to set weights are quantized.

-Figure~\ref{fig:modeling} shows the layer design.
-We replace the linear layer in Fig.~\ref{fig:analoglayer} with the in-house MZI-VMM simulator \cite{kawakamisim}.
-This simulator decomposes weight values to $\phi$s and $\theta$s in Fig.~\ref{fig:mzi}c by the decomposition flow of \cite{Clements2016}.
+The simulation architecture in this paper is inspired by the neural network architecture proposed in \textit{AnalogVNN}~\cite{analogvnn}, a simulation framework for optical neural networks.
+Fig.~\ref{fig:analoglayer} illustrates the \textit{AnalogVNN} framework. \textit{AnalogVNN} comprises a Digital-Analog Conversion (``DAC'') layer, a linear operation (``Conv/FC'') layer, and an Analog-Digital Conversion (``ADC'') layer.
+The ``DAC'' and the ``ADC'' layers consist of normalization, precision reduction, and noise addition.
+The latter two layers quantize the inputs and add Gaussian noise to them, respectively.
+In ``Conv/FC," VMM for a target layer ($L$'th layer in this case) is calculated numerically.
+Fig.~\ref{fig:modeling} shows the layer design.
+We replace the ``Conv/FC'' in Fig.~\ref{fig:analoglayer} with the in-house MZI-VMM simulator and omit the clamp layers to allow full-range operands.
+This simulator ignores manufacturing deviations and executes multiple MZI-VMM simulations in parallel.